CancerDataAggregator/CDA-HelpDesk/docs/source/usage.rst

 **Parameters:**
    - version : str [Optional]
-       - version allows you to select different version of SQL (Big Query) tables to runs querys on; default = 'all_v1'
+       - version allows you to select different version of SQL (BigQuery) tables to runs querys on; default = 'all_v1'
    - host : str [Optional]
        - host allows you to change the server in which you queries run; default = None (Board Institute)
    - limit : int [Optional]
        - limit allows you to set the number of values that ``columns`` returns; default = 100
    - table : str [Optional]
-        table allows you to select with Big Query table is being searched; default = 'integration' **Returns:**
+        table allows you to select with BigQuery table is being searched; default = 'integration' **Returns:**
     list
 **Example:**